blueminder/flycast-dojo/README.md

 <img alt="Training Mode Controller Mapping" src="training-mode-map.png" width="642" height="512">

 # Linux Build
 Flycast Dojo is currently available as a `tar.gz` archive containing a 64-bit x86 binary `flycast.elf`.
 It can run self-contained from the same directory, with all user configurations and relevant game metadata kept in the same place.
-It has been tested to run on **Ubuntu 20.10**, as well as **Arch Linux 2021.04.01**.
+It has been tested to run on **Ubuntu 20.04**, as well as **Arch Linux 2021.04.01**.
 So long as you have the dependencies installed, you should be able to run `tar zxvf flycast-dojo-*.tar.gz`, enter the directory, and start using it immediately.

 The following are the relevant dependencies:

-* **Ubuntu 20.10** Dependencies
+* **Ubuntu 20.04** Dependencies
   * `libcurl3-gnutls`
   * `libzip5`
   * `libminiupnpc17`
+  * `liblua5.3`
-* **Arch Linux 2021.04.01** Dependencies
+* **Arch Linux** Dependencies
   * `libcurl3-gnutls`
   * `libzip`
   * `miniupnpc`
+  * `lua53`

 # Command Line
 You may also call Flycast from the command line.
 All command line flags correspond with the options found in `emu.cfg`.
 Here are some example calls: